 Boat Box Hot Springs and Sunbeam Hot Springs

 Stanley, Idaho has an incredible selection of hot springs, some inside cabins, others made of old “boat boxes.”
 Boat Box Hot Spring and Sunbeam Hot Springs are located only about 30 minutes apart.
-Boat Box has one tub, and Sunbeam has two tubs, plus some shallow riverside hot springs.
+Boat Box had one tub (it washed away sadly,) and Sunbeam has two tubs, plus some shallow riverside hot springs.
 These springs usually require patience, because they are very popular.
-I always recommend visiting in off seasons on Monday-Wednesday to best avoid crowds.
-I have found that visiting at sunrise I’ve usually had it to myself for at least an hour!
-The plus side is if one is full, you might have luck at the next.
-There are more hot springs in between these two and in Stanley as well to choose from as backup.

 Miracle Hot Springs and Banbury Hot Springs

 These two hot springs are not natural but they are a fun experience.
 Miracle Hot Springs is updated and has a nice public pool as well as private rooms.
 Banbury’s public pool isn’t great, but their private pools are riverside and are absolutely beautiful!
 These hot springs are located on the Thousand Springs Scenic Byway near Hagerman and Twin Falls.
 Book your soak ahead of time.
+Private Hot Spring Airbnb on Thousand Springs Scenic Byway in Hagerman

 Skillern Hot Springs and Worswick Hot Springs

-North of Fairfield in the Soldier Mountains you can get lost finding hot springs!
-Skillern is a 6 mile round trip hike but well worth the trip.
-It’s the hardest to access on this list but may be my favorite.
-There is one rock contained spring in the cliff side.
 An easier access spring nearby is Worswick.
 This one has been loved a lot recently and also has had lots of trash.
 Again, try to pick up after others because the cleaner it looks the less likely people will think it’s ok to drop trash.
+Worswick has a restroom near the parking lot, camping nearby, and is just a quick walk up the hill.
+The further up the hill you go, the hotter the springs get.
+Just a double reminder: don’t leave trash here.

 Maple Grove Hot Springs and Lava Hot Springs

 Maple Grove Hot Springs and Lava hot springs are both located south of Pocatello.
 Neither are natural, but Maple Grove does have one natural pool, plus a few that look almost natural.
 Both are really nice, clean, and picturesque facilities.
 Book your soak ahead of time.
+Beautiful Stay in Lava Hot Springs

 Goldbug is a 2 mile hike up a pretty steep and sometimes muddy hill.
 Come prepared with crampons in the icy winter season.
 This spring has been getting a lot of traffic as well so expect to not get your own spring right away.
 Be patient, be kind, and be respectful!
+Here is an Airbnb at the trailhead of Goldbug Hot Springs

 These are the best hot springs in Idaho in my opinion!
 I haven’t visited them all so let me know if I left out your favorites!
 As always leave no trace and take only pictures, LOTS of pictures.